Building Partnerships → Engaging Pharmacists

 Reimbursement for Pharmacies

 One of the primary barriers to pharmacies offering the National DPP lifestyle change program is the cost associated with program training and startup.
 As such, pharmacies are encouraged to explore the various options for obtaining reimbursement and maximizing resources.
-For example, training pharmacy technicians, residents, or students (depending on allowable provider types in the state) to screen, test, and refer patients, or deliver the lifestlye change program can save costs and maximize efficiency.
+For example, training pharmacy technicians, residents, or students (depending on allowable provider types in the state) to screen, test, and refer patients, or deliver the lifestyle change program can save costs and maximize efficiency.
 More information on this is available in the CDC Action Guide for Community Pharmacists described above.

-In addition to grant funding, pharmacies may also explore reimbursement from multiple payer sources, including Medicaid, the Medicare Diabetes Prevention Program (MDPP), collaborative practice agreements (CPAs) with health care organizations, state and local health departments, and community groups, and/or contracts with Medicaid managed care organizations (MCOs), Medicare Advantage, commercial payers, or employers.
+Pharmacies may also explore reimbursement from multiple payer sources, including Medicaid, the Medicare Diabetes Prevention Program (MDPP), collaborative practice agreements (CPAs) with health care organizations, state and local health departments, and community groups, and/or contracts with Medicaid managed care organizations (MCOs), Medicare Advantage, commercial payers, or employers.
 This graphic, developed by NACDD, provides an overview of potential reimbursement and staffing options for diabetes-focused services that can be offered by pharmacies.

 Pharmacies seeking reimbursement for delivery of the National DPP lifestyle change program can also consult the Considerations for Purchasing Technology Platforms to Support CDC-Funded Strategies Related to the National DPP, Diabetes Self-Management Education and Support (DSMES), and Pharmacists for guidance in purchasing billing, delivery, or pharmacy care plan platforms.
 More information on reimbursement options is provided below.